PetitWombat/zmk-config-HSV/README.md

-Ergo-l config for hillsideview, emulated from eurkey
+Ergo-l config for hillsideview, emulated from qwerty-intl (eurkey in main branch)